-Ann Shapiro

-Department of Mental Health
+Ann Shapiro Department of Mental Health Ann.Shapiro@mh.state.us

-Ann.Shapiro@mh.state.us

-SUPPORTED EMPLOYMENT FIDELITY SCALE

-Rater: Site:] Date: Total Score: Directions : Circle one anchor number for ea ch criterion.
-Criterion Data Source Ancl hor STAFFING 1.
-Caseload size : Emplo MIS, DOC, INT 1= 1 Ratio of 41 or more e clients per employment special ist have individual employment caseloads.
-The maximum caseload for any full-time employment specialist is 20 or fewer clients. any full-time employment DOC, INT 2= Ratio of 31-40 clients per employment speciali deficits.
-3= 1 Ratio of 26-30 clien nts per employment specialist.
-4= 1 Ratio of 21-25 clier nts per employment specialist.
-5= 1 Ratio of 20 or fewe er clients per employment specia lis 2.
-Employment service specialists provide onl services.
-MIS, DOC INT Employment special ess than 60% of the alists provide employment service time. ces services.
-Employment specia 60 - 74% of the tim alists provide employment servione. ces Employment speciants of the times. alists provide employment servi ne. ces Employment specia 90 - 95% of the tim alists provide employment servi ne. ces Employment specia alists provide employment service time. ces
+SUPPORTED EMPLOYMENT FIDELITY SCALE\ 1/7/08 Total Score: Rater: Site: Date: Directions: Circle one anchor number for each criterion.
+Criterion Anchor Data Source\\ STAFFING 1.
+Caseload size: Employment specialists MIS, 1= Ratio of 41 or more clients per employment specialist. have individual employment caseloads.
+The DOC, INT maximum caseload for any full-time employment 2= Ratio of 31-40 clients per employment specialist. specialist is 20 or fewer clients.
+3= Ratio of 26-30 clients per employment specialist.
+4= Ratio of 21-25 clients per employment specialist.
+5 = Ratio of 20 or fewer clients per employment specialist.
+2. Employment services staff: Employment MIS, DOC 1= Employment specialists provide employment services specialists provide only employment less than 60% of the time.
+INT services.
+2= Employment specialists provide employment services 60 - 74% of the time.
+3= Employment specialists provide employment services 75 - 89% of the time.
+4= Employment specialists provide employment services 90 - 95% of the time.
+5= Employment specialists provide employment services 96% or more of the time.

-3. Vocational generalists: Each employment specialist carries out all phases of employment service, including intake, engagement, assessment, job placement, job coaching, and follow-along supports before step down to less intensive employment support from another MH practitioner.
+3. Vocational generalists: Each employment MIS, DOC, specialist carries out all phases of employment INT, OBS service, including intake, engagement, assessment, job placement, job coaching, and follow-along supports before step down to less intensive employment support from another MH practitioner.
 (Note: It is not expected that each employment specialist will provide benefits counseling to their clients.
 Referrals to a highly trained benefits counselor are in keeping with high fidelity, see Item # 1 in "Services".)